 Plants such as basil, sage, rosemary, and lavender can be used as a cover crop for your cannabis.
 This is a very good solution to stop intruders.
 Aphids, beetles, and thrips can cause terrible damage to your garden but are easily deterred when using the aromatic plants mentioned above.

 Companion planting may be best suited to the outdoor or possibly the greenhouse grower due to the larger growing space.
 However, indoor growers can definitely make use of the same method with great success.
 Marigolds, for example, are great companion plants.
 These bright and colorful plants do great when used as a lining in your cannabis pots.
-Not only do Marigolds grow short, they are very bright.
+Not only do Marigolds grow short, but they are also very bright.
 Pests will be attracted to them for lunch instead of your cannabis plant.

 When things get really tough, organic growers fight fire with fire!
 Using predatory mites are not ideal for indoor growers due to the small (generally) growing space.
 But for the greenhouse and outdoor grower, this can be a very good choice for eliminating existing pest populations.
 Although highly effective, this method is more advanced and needs to be applied correctly.